 Furthermore, the few methods noted in the final guidance are not exclusive, and other effective methods or variations may exist or be developed.
 Methods for achieving balanced compensation arrangements at one organization may not be effective at another organization.
 Each organization is responsible for ensuring that its incentive compensation arrangements are consistent with the safety and soundness of the organization.
-The guidance clarifies that LBOs should actively monitor industry, academic, and regulatory developments in incentive compensation practices and theory and be prepared to incorporate into their incentive compensation systems new or emerging methods that are likely to improve the organization's long-term financial well-being and safety and soundness.
+The guidance clarifies that LBOs should actively monitor industry, academic, and regulatory developments in incentive compensation systems new or emerging methods that are likely to improve the organization's long-term financial wellbeing and safety and soundness.